AbuTalha3/Role-playing-game---FCC/README.md

 W3Schools - JavaScript Tutorial: https://www.w3schools.com/js/

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENCE](./LICENSE) file for details.

 # Acknowledgements
 This project is inspired by the FCC curriculum and aims to provide a practical learning experience for JavaScript programming.